Goutham-zern/project1/README.md

 This application is a Chatbot SaaS App Demo bootstrapped with the Makerkit Next.js Supabase kit.

-This application is a demo app and may have bugs and issues.
+This application **is a demo app** and **may have bugs and issues**.
-If you plan on using it in a production environment, please ensure you test it thoroughly and fix any issues you may find.
+If you plan on using it in a production environment, please **ensure you test it thoroughly and fix any issues you may find**.

+The scope of this app is to show patterns and best practices for building a SaaS with Makerkit - and not to be a production-ready application.

 ## Details